jhenninot/hass-comapsmarthome/README.md

     * a presence entity (if a thermostat is attached to the zone)
     * a battery sensor entity (if a thermostat is attached to the zone)
     * a thermostat sensor providing more information about the zone thermostat
+    * a switch to display and turn-off temporary instructions

 Features :